One of the strongest signs of your growth is realizing you’re no longer limited by the beliefs that once used to drain you.

-Recently, Marc and I received a new thank you email from a longtime reader and coaching client named Kevin (we’re writing about him today with his consent).
-He said our books and M&A life coaching sessions helped him and his wife Laura maintain a positive, intentional mindset as they struggled and grew through one of the most difficult periods of their lives.
+Marc and I received a thank you email recently from a longtime reader and coaching client named Kevin (we’re writing about him today with his consent).
+He said our books and life coaching sessions helped him and his wife maintain a positive, intentional mindset as they struggled and grew through one of the most difficult periods of their lives.
 Certain sections of his email nearly moved me to tears:

-“As you know, after injuring my back, losing my job because of it, being evicted from our apartment, moving in with Laura’s parents, nursing my five-year-old through a nearly fatal bout of strep throat, I was stuck in a tragic rut for far too long.
-And I was sitting on the front porch of my in-law’s house feeling sorry for myself, yet again, when my old college buddy called me crying and said, ‘Mel-Mel-Melissa, my baby girl, just died in a car wreck.’
-And suddenly I felt like the lucky one.”
+“As you know, after injuring my back, losing my job because of it, being evicted from our apartment, moving in with Laura’s parents, nursing my five-year-old through a nearly fatal bout of strep throat, I was stuck in a deep rut for a long time.
+And I was sitting on the front porch of my in-law’s house feeling sorry for myself, yet again one morning, when one of my best friends called me crying and said, ‘Mel-Mel-Melissa, my baby girl, was paralyzed in a car wreck yesterday.’
+And suddenly I felt like the lucky one…”

-Kevin then went on to say, “It was the shock of my friend’s tragic loss that motivated me to review four pages of notes I had previously taken from both your book and our most recent coaching sessions.
+Kevin then went on to say, “It was the shock of Melissa’s tragic accident that motivated me to review ten pages of notes I had previously taken from your books and our most recent coaching sessions.
 And this time your wisdom sunk in!
-Suddenly a light bulb illuminated in my mind – and it literally changed my entire outlook from negative to positive.
-I suddenly realized there were people who needed me to get back up, and infinite reasons and ways to do my very best with what I had.
-So I started giving up all the negative things I was thinking and doing that had been holding me back; and then I took a bold step forward, and another, and another.
-And it’s been almost a year now, and I’m happy to say you were right!”
+It’s like a light bulb suddenly illuminated in my mind, and it literally changed my entire outlook from negative to positive.
+In that moment I realized there were people who needed me to get back up, and infinite reasons and ways to do my very best with what I had.
+So I started challenging myself and letting go of the negative beliefs I had been holding on to, and then I took a bold step forward, and another, and another.
+And it’s been almost a year now, and I’m grateful to say you were right!”

-If you can relate to Kevin’s situation in any way, and you’re ready to move forward, I want to remind you that TODAY is the first day of the rest of your life.
-The road ahead is wide open.
-You CAN get yourself back on track!
+If you can relate to Kevin’s situation in any way, and you’re ready to move forward, I want to remind you that today is the first day of the rest of your life.
+You can get yourself back on track!

 But first, you have to…